dblaschke-LANL/PyDislocDyn/readme.md

 * a Fortran 2018 capable compiler and meson to employ the alternative faster Fortran implementations of some subroutines via [f2py](https://docs.scipy.org/doc/numpy/f2py/);</br>
 A helper function, `pydislocdyn.utilities.compilefortranmodule()`, is included to automate compilation of the Fortran submodule and to ensure it is placed in the correct location.</br>
-Note: on Linux with gfortran and numpy>=2.1, the best performance is achieved by passing the additional option `pydislocdyn.utilities.compilefortranmodule(buildopts="--f90flags='-march=native'")`
 * [joblib](https://joblib.readthedocs.io) >=1.1 (for parallelization),</br>
 * [threadpoolctl](https://github.com/joblib/threadpoolctl) (for automatically adjusting the number of OpenMP threads in the Fortran subroutines and numpy to avoid overcommitting if joblib is used)
 * [numba](https://numba.pydata.org/) >=0.58.1 (for speedup via just-in-time compilation of some subroutines, although the Fortran subroutines are faster and thus preferred),</br>